pharaox/carnalitas_sex/README.md

 #### Rape

 The *Rape* interaction is also similar to its Carnalitas counterpart.
-You rape a prisoner and get similar stress-reducing effects to *[Make Love](#make-love)* as a result, a certain chance for pregnancy, as well as some additional effects, as this is in effect a milder version of the *Torture* vanilla interaction:
+You rape a prisoner and get similar stress-reducing effects to *[Make Love](#make-love)* as a result, a certain chance for pregnancy, as well as some additional effects, as this is in effect a milder version of the *Torture* vanilla interaction.

-* As with *Torture*, you lose a certain amount of piety (usually 100), unless you have the *Divine Retribution* perk.
 * You lose or gain additional stress if you are *Compassionate*, *Forgiving*, *Sadistic*, or *Vengeful*.
-* You gain some dread if the victim is your liege, a vassal, their close family, or a landed duke or above.
 * The victim gets a *Recently Raped* small health reduction modifier.
 * The victim gets a strong negative opinion modifier on you.

+The other sex interactions don't have piety effects or trigger adultery consequences, since it is assumed that your partner cooperates in keeping the affair secret.
+With *Rape* the victim doesn't cooperate, unless you choose the *Threaten victim to keep it secret* option that is only available if they are intimidated or terrified by you.
+Without this option, *Rape* has additional consequences:

+* If having sex with the victim is adulterous, you get the consequences of extramarital sex immediately.
+This may include losing a level of devotion and a large opinion penalty with your spouse(s).
+* As with *Torture*, you lose a certain amount of piety (usually 100), unless you have the *Divine Retribution* perk.
+* You gain some dread if the victim is your liege, a vassal, their close family, or a landed duke or above.
-Their family, spouses, lovers, and friends also get somewhat weaker negative opinion modifiers.
+* The victim's family, spouses, lovers, and friends also get somewhat weaker negative opinion modifiers.

+If you threaten the victim, the secret may still be exposed later, for example as part of the "adultery suspicion" chain of events.
+In this case, your extramarital sex will be exposed, but you won't get the other consequences listed above.

 Only the *Indulge your darker passions* option is available with *Rape*, and its effects are cumulative with those listed above.